Kmeakin/resume/src/resume.typ

   description: "Arm, CE-OSS, Trusted Firmware",
 )
 #resume-item[
-  - Maintain Hafnium, the Secure Partition Manager (SPM) reference implementation for Arm's Firmware Framework specification.
+  - Maintained Hafnium, the Secure Partition Manager (SPM) reference implementation for Arm's Firmware Framework specification.
-  - Implement new features to ensure compliance with latest version of FF-A specification.
+  - Implemented new features to ensure compliance with latest version of FF-A specification.
-  - Focus on improving security and reliability of the Hafnium codebase through static checks.
+  - Sought out opportunities to improve security and reliability of the Hafnium codebase using static analyser and compiler tools.
     - Enabled checking of `printf` format-strings at compile-time, which required rewriting `printf` implementation to conform to the C language standard.
     - Parallelised the invocation of `clang-tidy` to reduce time spent waiting for static analysis results in CI.
     - Enable `-Werror` compiler flag for all Hafnium code.
-    - Upgraded out of date clang toolchain from v16 to v18, and resolved to keep up to date with future clang releases.
+    - Upgraded out of date `clang` toolchain from v16 to v18, and resolved to keep up to date with future `clang` releases.
 ]

 #resume-entry(